open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/using-secrets/from-hashicorp-vault.md

 #### Config Values

-Since [Enterprise OPA v1.26.0](https://github.com/StyraInc/enterprise-opa/releases/tag/v1.26.0), you can use _variable interpolation_ to put secrets into your configurations of services, keys, and plugins.
+Since [EOPA v1.26.0](https://github.com/StyraInc/enterprise-opa/releases/tag/v1.26.0), you can use _variable interpolation_ to put secrets into your configurations of services, keys, and plugins.

 For example, to configure the decision logs plugin to use a secret for posting logs to an HTTP endpoint:
 ```yaml